California State Route 266: Route description

 Southern terminus of SR 266 at the Nevada state line; the "Welcome to Nevada" sign can be seen in the background.

+Route 266 is defined in section 566 of the California Streets and Highways Code, and that the highway is "from the Nevada state line easterly of Oasis to the Nevada state line northerly of Oasis".

 SR 266 begins at the western terminus of SR 266 at the Nevada state line.
 The route travels west-northwest, then turns to the west for another 1.8 mi before approaching Oasis, the only community through which the route passes.
 At Oasis, SR 266 intersects SR 168, which serves as the gateway into the Owens Valley from Nevada.
 Upon leaving Oasis, SR 266 continues to the west briefly, then turns north-northwest.
 Within the last 7 mi, SR 266 slowly curves northwest as the route approaches the Nevada state line.
 The route ends at the state line at the southern terminus of SR 264.
 As the route has more connections to Nevada than the rest of California, the California Department of Transportation (Caltrans) and the Nevada Department of Transportation (NDOT) have entered into a joint agreement on snow removal and other short term maintenance duties for the route.

 The section of SR 266 from the western terminus to the junction with SR 168 is designated by the California State Legislature as eligible by law for the State Scenic Highway System; but it is not officially designated as a scenic highway by Caltrans.
 The entire route, consisting of two lanes for two-way traffic, traverses on the flat land in the Fish Lake Valley east of the White Mountains, and it can serve as transportation of agricultural goods between California and Nevada via the route's only junction (SR 168).
 In the event that SR 168 is closed, SR 266 connects to SR 264, which intersects with U.S. Route 6 (US 6) in order to provide an alternate access to California.